 4. Click OK.

-An organization may have a custom domain associated with different cloud applications such as Office 365. inSync administrators must map the inSync user IDs of the users using the Office 365 apps with the custom domain.
+An organization may have a custom domain associated with different cloud applications such as Microsoft 365. inSync administrators must map the inSync user IDs of the users using the Microsoft 365 apps with the custom domain.

 If the inSync user ID does not match with the Cloud application domain ID configured by the organization, backup for that particular cloud application services fails with an error USER NOT FOUND.

-Configuring the user custom domain for Office 365 enables the administrator to allow inSync to access the user's details.
+Configuring the user custom domain for Microsoft 365 enables the administrator to allow inSync to access the user's details.

 - On the Druva inSync Management Console menu bar, click Data Sources > Cloud Apps.